 Conference attendees have the option of signing up for a technical tour, which will take place on Wednesday, March 28, from 1:15 to 7:00 pm, after the rest of the conference activities have concluded.
 Taking part in the tours will require an extra fee that is paid during registration; this fee covers the cost of transportation to and from Stanford University.
 All tour participants must register, regardless of whether they use the tour buses or their own transportation.
 During the tour, participants will visit all of the laboratories listed below and will also have time to visit the Stanford Bookstore.
 Be prepared for up to 3 miles of walking around campus.
 We will be happy to provide mobility accommodations as needed.
-Please email email@example.com to alert us if mobility accomodations are required.
+Please email firstname.lastname@example.org to alert us if mobility accomodations are required.
 Due to space limitations, the technical tour is limited to the first 100 conference attendees who sign up for a technical tour on the registration site.

 The Stanford SHAPE Lab, directed by Prof. Sean Follmer, explores how we can interact with digital information in a more physical and tangible way.
 We develop advanced technologies in robotics, mechatronics, and sensing to create interactive, dynamic physical 3D displays and haptic interfaces that allow 3D information to be touched as well as seen.
 We are specifically interested in using these novel interfaces to support richer remote collaboration, computer aided design, education, and interfaces for people with visual impairments.
 In pursuit of these goals, we use a design process grounded in iterative prototyping and human centered design and look to create new understanding about human perception and interaction through controlled studies.
 Our research in Human Computer Interaction and Human Robot Interaction is currently directed in five areas: dynamic physical shape displays, wearable haptics for grasping in VR, ubiquitous robotic interfaces, mobile haptics, and soft actuation and sensing.